-Well, penis enlargement surgery works, but with limited success and a lot of risk.
-Out of the two, surgery to increase penis girth is safer, after all most plastic surgery uses fat as a shaping substance.
+Well, penis enlargement surgery works, but with limited success and a lot of risks.
+Out of the two, surgery to increase penis girth is safer, after all, most plastic surgery uses fat as a shaping substance.

-On the other hand, penis enlargement surgery is costly, there may be other, cheaper and safer solutions, such as penis pumps mentioned above, which may require time and effort to realise your needs.
+On the other hand, penis enlargement surgery is costly, there may be other, cheaper, and safer solutions, such as penis pumps mentioned above, which may require time and effort to realize your needs.

 Warning about penis enlargement surgery

 It is best to discuss all invasive medical procedures with a neutral medical professional to learn about the positives and negatives of the surgery.
 It is best to seek out an impartial or independent physician, as their answers are more likely to provide the whole picture.
 Most importantly, don't get your hopes too high up and remember that sex is more than just a penis.
 Did you know that some women can achieve orgasm from breast stimulation alone?